 The seminars can be chosen freely upon personal interest.
 Eventhough previous knowledge in the selected field of topic can be useful for the completion of the course, the admission is not restricted to students of a similar subject.

 Environmental Engineering - Renewable Energy Sources

-45 Contact Hours, 4 ECTS credits - The seminar will take a closer look at Energy Systems from a German and European Perspective
+45 Contact Hours, 4 ECTS credits - The seminar takes a closer look at Renewable Energy Sources embedded in the German Energy System Transformation ‘Energiewende’ from a German and European Perspective

-The lecture will deal with basic principles of solar cells and the components of PV-systems for different applications.
-The development of grid connected systems in Germany – large systems as well as building integrated systems - will be discussed as well as PV -applications for rural electrification.
+The lecture deals with basic principles of solar cells and components of PV-systems for different applications.
+The development of grid connected systems in Germany is discussed – large systems and building integrated systems - as well as PV-applications for rural electrification.

 - Sky geometry

 - Available solar radiation